parallax/jsPDF/CONTRIBUTING.md

   runtime behavior.
 Class fields must use the `declare` modifier (type-only);
   a bare initialized field would require babel's class-properties transform, which changes own-property layout and is deliberately not enabled.
-- Explicit `any` and `@ts-ignore` are banned repo-wide, enforced by `npm run lint-no-any` (oxlint) in the lint script.
-Use `unknown` plus narrowing; a documented `as unknown as T` is the escape hatch of last resort at genuine dynamic boundaries.
+- Explicit `any`, `@ts-ignore`, and the double-assertion pattern (`as unknown as T`) are all banned repo-wide, enforced by `npm run lint-no-any` / `lint-no-unsafe-cast` in the lint script.
+Use `unknown` plus narrowing, honest type declarations, or non-null assertions backed by real invariants.
+In tests, deliberately-invalid inputs go through the sanctioned `invalidArg<T>()` primitive (test/utils/compare.ts).
+At genuinely untypeable boundaries (polyfills overwriting DOM globals), use a named `unknown`-typed intermediate with a single assertion and a comment.
 - The internal type system lives in `src/types.ts`.
 Plugin modules declare the members they add via `declare module "../types.js"` interface augmentation inside their own file.